colonelwatch/ESP32-oled-spectrum/README.md

 ⚠️ **Disclaimer!** ⚠️ This project depends on fixes introduced in the latest (as of writing) ESP32 v2.0.4 core.
 Upgrade the core through the Arduino boards manager.

+⚠️ **Disclaimer!** ⚠️ This branch is modified to have CQT kernels that are smooth in both time and frequency (higher accuracy) at the cost of anything but delay.
+Consequently, it has fewer bars, less dynamic range, and higher leakage between columns, but it renders music with extremely fast rhythms faithfully.

 ESP32-oled-spectrum is a high-performance, high-resolution audio spectrum visualizer, leveraging what the ESP32 microcontroller and the SSD1306 OLED module uniquely offer.
-Namely, it's 64 bars of logarithmically-spaced frequencies moving at *426* frames per second, produced from the following:
+Namely, it's 32 bars of logarithmically-spaced frequencies moving at *390* frames per second, produced from the following:

 * the I2S and I2C/SPI peripherals, not to mention both cores of the ESP32
-* a Constant Q transform ([cq_kernel](https://github.com/colonelwatch/cq_kernel)) computed from a 6144-point FFT ([kissfft](https://github.com/mborgerding/kissfft)), 142 times a second
+* a Constant Q transform ([cq_kernel](https://github.com/colonelwatch/cq_kernel)) computed from a 6144-point FFT ([kissfft](https://github.com/mborgerding/kissfft)), 130 times a second
   * the CQT essentially emulates sampling a bank of filters
 * post-processing, including a 3x interpolation routine